American Fortune Business Valuation Services (800)248-0615

 Making Sense of Business Valuations

-A Business Valuation is an important tool to a business owner and will help to validate the true worth of a company.
+A Business Valuation is an important tool for a business owner and will help to validate the true worth of a company.
 Valuing a business requires a broad scope of technical and business experience, the ability to consider and select the appropriate valuation techniques, along with a thorough understanding of today’s tax laws, corporate finance and market conditions.

-An unbiased business valuation prepared by a certified business valuation services expert serves as a benchmark, minimizes ownership disputes and provides you with a realistic and defensible value for your company.
+An unbiased business valuation prepared by a certified business valuation services expert serves as a benchmark minimizes ownership disputes and provides you with a realistic and defensible value for your company.
 Business Valuations are “decision-making” documents.
 Business owners quite often tend to arrive at a value for their business based on intrinsic factors: combining sweat equity and emotion together with the actual dollar value of their investment.
 All too often, they fall into two extremes in valuing their own business: either too high or too low.
 Market conditions can greatly affect business value as well as the unique circumstances applicable to the business itself.

 It is not unheard of for unsolicited buyers to offer to purchase a well-run, financially sound business, often offering a below-market price.
 In this case, a business owner may be delighted at what they perceive to be a good offering price for their business.
 What they may not know about market conditions favoring their particular industry could end up costing thousands of dollars.
 It is especially important for a business owner to obtain a Business Valuation when an unsolicited offer walks in the door.
-More often that not, these unsolicited offers have recognized a fantastic opportunity: a great business with an uninformed owner, willing to sell at below-market value because they have no idea of the true value of their company.
+More often than not, these unsolicited offers have recognized a fantastic opportunity: a great business with an uninformed owner, willing to sell at below market value because they have no idea of the true value of their company.
 With a detailed business valuation in hand, an owner has the ace necessary to maximize value in a business sale.

 Buyers often do quite a bit of shopping around before making an Offer to Purchase.
 Quite often a buyer will tend to undervalue a business due to inward biases.
 For example, a buyer will often assume that because the economy is not at its peak, any business for sale can be obtained at rock-bottom pricing.
 An appropriate business valuation will strengthen a seller’s position during the negotiation process and serve as a benchmark for the sale price of the business.

 Divorce proceedings are especially crucial times and a solid and the use of the best Business Valuation Services is critical.
 While emotions run high and legal fees multiply overnight, a detailed valuation that will hold up in court is crucial.
-The last thing a business owner needs is to pay higher legal fees due to a contested business valuation.
+The last thing a business owner needs is to pay higher legal fees due to contested business valuation.

 Many other business events require Business Valuations: mergers, loan applications, other types of litigation, family succession, future growth planning, partnership disputes, tax purposes, etc. Each of these scenarios has different requirements and purposes for their valuations.
 Make sure your professional advisers are accurately informed about your business’ value.

-The primary purpose of a business valuation is to document clearly that the pricing of the business is objective and correct, and to defend that pricing in negotiations for sale or other uses where an accurate value is critical.
+The primary purpose of a business valuation is to document clearly that the pricing of the business is objective and correct and to defend that pricing in negotiations for sale or other uses where an accurate value is critical.
 There is no doubt that this transaction will be a negotiated process.
 The seller needs to be well prepared for defending the price.
 Price negotiations revolve around the method used to value the business.
-A buyer will of course say it was not correct and insist that a lower offered number is the appropriate one.
+A buyer will, of course, say it was not correct and insist that a lower offered number is the appropriate one.
 The stronger the valuation in setting a price, the stronger the stance effectively negotiate for better price and terms.

-Determining the valuation for business sale of your business is both a science and an art.
+Determining the valuation for a business sale of your business is both a science and an art.
 On one hand, there are hard facts: income, expenses, profit, etc. On the other hand, one must consider market factors: industry trends, saturation, economic conditions, etc. Which numbers are most important?
 How should these variables be weighed?
 What will a buyer focus on most?

 A business valuation equips an owner with these answers…and many others.
 But the one question that trumps those listed above is: Why do I need to hire a business valuation expert to do it?
 With a business valuation costing several thousands of dollars, it’s easy to understand why an owner would want to simply come up with a price for their business themselves.
 We at “ALWAYS be hired to conduct a legitimate, defensible business valuation.
 Below are our top reasons why: